Portland metropolitan area

 The Oregon portion of the metropolitan area is the state's largest urban center, while the Washington portion of the metropolitan area is the state's third-largest urban center after Seattle and Spokane (the Seattle Urban Area includes Tacoma and Everett).
 Portions of the Portland metro area (Clackamas, Multnomah, and Washington Counties) are under the jurisdiction of Metro, a directly elected regional government which, among other things, is responsible for land-use planning in the region.

 Metropolitan statistical area

+2020 census

+As of the 2020 census, there were 2,512,859 people within the MSA.

+2010 census

 As of the 2010 census, there were 2,226,009 people, 867,794 households, and 551,008 families residing within the MSA.
 The racial makeup of the MSA were as follows: